-Language Assistance Requests The first line of the table, shaded in yellow, is an example of how to fill in the table when / if a request is received.
+Language Assistance Requests

+The first line of the table, shaded in yellow, is an example of how to fill in the table when / if a request is received.

-Name of Requester Date F Requested Turpo of Metro COC First Name, Last Name Address Phone Email Year Month/ Day Language Requested Type of Service Requested Comments about Request Action Service Used Date Request Completed EXAMPLE John Doe 1234 This Town Rd Small Town, XX ##### xxx-xxx-xxxx xxxxxx@blahblah.com YYYY MM/DD Nepali Document Translation Requested the entire 2045 MTP be translated from English to Nepali.
+The first line of the table in your entry is an entry in the first line in the table in the first line Name of Requester Date F Requested Type of Typo of Typo of Metro COG First Name, Last Name Address Phone Email Year Month/ Day Language Requested Type of Service Requested Comments about Request Action Service Used Date Request Completed EXAIVIPLE John Doe 1234 This Town Rd Small Town, XX #### xxx-xxx-xxxx xxxxxx@blahblah.com YYYY MM/DD Nepali Document Translation Requested the entire 2045 MTP be translated from English to Nepali.
 Translated document in entirety NDDOT Linguistica MM/DD/YYYY

-As of December 2019, no language assistance requests have been received.
+\As of December 2019, no language assistance requests have been received.